-Individuals who are having difficulties accessing our content and need alternative assistance should contact the Public Relations Division by email at firstname.lastname@example.org.
-We can also be reached by telephone at 317.226.4000 and selecting the option for “General Information.”
+Individuals who are having difficulties accessing our content and need alternative assistance should contact us by email at email@example.com.
 You will want to provide your full name, contact information, organization or individual you’re representing and what content that you need assistance accessing.
-We aim to respond to requests within 2 business days.
+We aim to respond to requests within two business days.
 Additional time may be required if transcribing materials to an alternative format is necessary.

 This website allows full tab-based navigation: